Brainspark1/iTasks/README.md

 * Clean Interface: iTasks is designed with a focus on simplicity and ease of use, providing a distraction-free experience.

 ## Installation

+1. Download the latest release of iTasks from the Releases page.
+2. Open the downloaded .dmg file and drag the iTasks app to your Applications folder.
+3. Launch iTasks from your Applications folder and start managing your tasks like a pro!

+## Contributing

+Contributions are welcome!
+If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.

+## License

+iTimer2 is licensed under the MIT License.
+See the LICENSE file for more details.